TreeHacks/hackpack-web-api/README.md

 The slides we used were generously provided by TheNetNinja youtube channel's tutorial playlist on REST APIs.
 He goes in more depth as to what is going on while building a REST api than we did, and expands on the frontend development side with a great application built using React.
 You can check that out here: https://www.youtube.com/playlist?list=PL4cUxeGkcC9jBcybHMTIia56aV21o2cZ8

+### License
+MIT

+# About HackPacks 🌲

+HackPacks are built by the [TreeHacks](https://www.treehacks.com/) team to help hackers build great projects at our hackathon that happens every February at Stanford.
+We believe that everyone of every skill level can learn to make awesome things, and this is one way we help facilitate hacker culture.
+We open source our hackpacks (along with our internal tech) so everyone can learn from and use them!
+Feel free to use these at your own hackathons, workshops, and anything else that promotes building :)

+If you're interested in attending TreeHacks, you can apply on our [website](https://www.treehacks.com/) during the application period.

+You can follow us here on [GitHub](https://github.com/treehacks) to see all the open source work we do (we love issues, contributions, and feedback of any kind!), and on [Facebook](https://facebook.com/treehacks), [Twitter](https://twitter.com/hackwithtrees), and [Instagram](https://instagram.com/hackwithtrees) to see general updates from TreeHacks.